sudiptasish/opentracing-lite/README.md

 Below are the core modules:

-## otl-core
+## otl-api
-This contains the core library and specification for various providers.
+This contains the standard api library and specification for various providers.
 You will most of the time be using this module for tracing.

 ## otl-util
 This library contains some utility classes used by the above modules , plus other modules as well.